argodev/studies/ot_survey/OT_Class_06_Manuscript.md

 *God sovereignly orchestrates all things - even trials - for the good of His people, who He will one day redeem through the perfect rule of the kinsman king.* __(repeat slowly)__

 The book of Ruth is about Naomi, an Israelite woman in Moab, whose husband and sons have died.
 That leaves her and her daughters-in-law, Ruth and Orpah, alone in a foreign land and unable to provide for themselves.
-The rest of the book of Ruth is essentially about two days in Ruth’s life: the day she’s fed and the day she’s wed.
-The day she’s fed, chapter 2, is when she finds favor with a man named Boaz who provides food for her and Naomi.
-And the day she’s wed, chapters 3-4, is when Boaz marries her to maintain her family line.
+The rest of the book of Ruth is essentially about two days in Ruth’s life.
+Chapter 2, is when she finds favor with a man named Boaz who provides food for her and Naomi.
+And chapters 3-4, is when Boaz marries her to maintain her family line.
 For our overview of Ruth, we’ll look at three main texts in the book, which provide snapshots into the story.

-You’ll see an outline of the full book on the back of your handout.
-First,
+__[SLIDE #4]__

 ## 1) The Bitterness of Sin: 1:11-12, 20

 In verses 11-12 and 20 we hear Naomi plead with her daughters-in-law to leave her so that they might avoid what she understands to be a hopeless fate.
 It is in these pleas that we hear all of Israel’s despair.
 Look at 1:11-12: [Read Passage]

-> But Naomi said, But Naomi said, “Turn back, my daughters; why will you go with me?
+> But Naomi said, “Turn back, my daughters; why will you go with me?
 Have I yet sons in my womb that they may become your husbands?
 [Skip Down to vs. 13]

 > “No, my daughters, for it is exceedingly bitter to me for your sake that the hand of the Lord has gone out against me.”

 > And as she enters Bethlehem in verse 20: “Do not call me Naomi [which means pleasant]; call me Mara [which means bitter], for the Almighty has dealt very bitterly with me.”

-And with that statement, unknowingly, Naomi is picking a quarrel with God.
+And with that statement, Naomi is telling us alot of what she thinks about God.
 Is he a cruel God as she suggests?
 Does he make our lives bitter?
 Well, in one sense, Naomi and her people deserved the bitterness of life - and worse.
 The famine she was fleeing from was God’s judgment for their sin.
 And even her act of fleeing was sin.
 Her husband was seeking to escape God’s judgment by disobeying the Covenant and leaving the Promised Land.

 But is God all justice and no mercy?
-Well, as we read through this book, we see God respond to Naomi’s challenge as he overwhelms her with his mercy.
+Well, as we read through this book, we see God respond to Naomi’s attitude as he overwhelms her with his mercy.
 And that begins right here in Chapter 1.
 Orpah leaves as Naomi suggests, but Ruth stays with her mother-in-law.
 Her promise to Naomi is beautiful and poetic.

 > “Do not urge me to leave you or to return from following you.
-For where you go I will go, and where you lodge I will lodge.Your people shall be my people, and your God my God.
+For where you go I will go, and where you lodge I will lodge.
+Your people shall be my people, and your God my God.
 17 Where you die I will die, and there will I be buried.
 May the Lord do so to me and more also if anything but death parts me from you.”

 That leads us to Snapshot #2,